zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/zcutler.md

 ---

-I'm a combined BS/MS student working with Alexander Lex.
-My current research is focused on tracking provenance in visualization systems, mostly through the development of a provenance library, Trrack.
-Apart from provenance, I am also interested in making data visualization more accessible and better understanding the impact that visualization can have.
+I'm a first year PhD student at the School of Computing working with Alexander Lex.
+My current research is focused on making user studies easier to design, run, and analyze.
+I've previously worked mostly on provenance in visualization systems, and helped develop both [Trrack]({{site.base_url}}/blog/2020/10/28/trrack/) and [Trrack-Vis](https://www.chromatic.com/library?appId=63ee57592a53ae7413d27e43)